TheAlistairRoss/Sentinel-Log-Aggregator/develop/_sources/installation.md.txt

 ---
 title: Installation and setup
 description: Learn how to install and set up the Microsoft Sentinel Log Aggregator in your environment.
-author: Microsoft
+author: Alistair Ross
-ms.author: sentinel-team
+ms.author: community
 ms.service: sentinel
 ms.topic: how-to
-ms.date: 2025-11-01
+ms.date: 2025-11-21
 ---

 # Installation and setup

+> **📝 Documentation Status**: This documentation is being actively developed.
+Some sections may be incomplete.

 This article explains how to install and set up the Microsoft Sentinel Log Aggregator in your environment.

+**Note**: This is a community-maintained open-source project provided under the MIT License.

 ## Prerequisites